-If you want to participate in the IAYC 2017, fill in the online application here, print the consent form, sign it and send it to us as soon as possible by regular post.
+If you want to participate in the IAYC 2018, fill in the online application, print the consent form, sign it and send it to us as soon as possible by regular post.
 If you are not yet 18 (21 in some countries) your legal guardian (usually a parent) has to sign the form as well.
-Please do not forget to upload a recent picture to your profile.
+Please do not forget to attach a recent picture to your profile.

 You must be able to attend the entire camp, from the first Sunday evening to the last Saturday morning.
 We do not make exceptions to this rule.
 The IAYC experience is not like a summer school or conference with ‘optional’ sessions.
 The beginning and end of the camp are amongst the most important both for project work/report writing and for bonding with your fellow participants.
 We want all our participants to enjoy the full camp experience!

-To complete your application procedure, please send the consent form by regular post to:
+To complete your application procedure, please send the consent form generated by the online application by regular post to:

 Please note that we will only consider applications if we have received the signed consent form via regular post.

-If you apply before the 15th of April 2017 (post stamp date counts), you will be informed about your acceptance at the beginning of May 2017.
+If you apply before the 7th of April 2018 (post stamp date counts), you will be informed about your acceptance by the end of April.
 Later applications will be considered if places are still available.

 If accepted, you will need to transfer the applicable participation fee within 7 days of receiving the acceptance email.

-If you need to apply for a VISA to enter Spain please contact the Spanish embassy or foreign office in your country as soon as possible to find out what documents you will need.
+If you need to apply for a VISA to enter England please contact the British embassy or foreign office in your country as soon as possible to find out what documents you will need.

-Please make an appointment for your visa application for the end of May, even if your application has not yet been accepted.
-Organise this AS SOON AS POSSIBLE!
+Please make an appointment for your visa application for the end of April, even if your application has not yet been accepted.
+Organise this ASAP!

 Once you have been accepted to the IAYC we will provide a letter of invitation if necessary – please find out what details this letter should contain and contact us at least 2 weeks before your appointment at the embassy!
 Apart from the letter of invitation, obtaining a visa is your responsibility.